 Creating A Keyword List That Returns Your Best RFP Matches

-Keywords play an important role in growing your business.
+Keywords play an essential role in growing your business.
 They impact your visibility, discoverability and even your bottom line.
 It’s common knowledge from a marketing perspective that keywords affect how customers find your business.

 Yet, this isn’t the only way keywords help propel your company’s growth.
 You may not realize that when it comes to RFPs, they’re also essential to how your business finds bidding opportunities.